ASGMVLP/ASGMVLP_CODE/README.md

 - [**CheXpert.**]( https://stanfordmlgroup.github.io/competitions/chexpert/) We use the original validation set as test data and randomly select 5, 000 radiographs from training data for validation.
 - [**RSNA.**](https://www.kaggle.com/competitions/rsna-pneumonia-detection-challenge/data) We manually split the dataset into training, validation, and test set with 70%/15%/15% ratio.
 - [**COVIDx.**](https://www.kaggle.com/datasets/andyczhao/covidx-cxr2) We use the original validation set as test data and split 10% of original training set for validation.
-- [**NIH ChestXray14.**]( https://nihcc.app.box.com/v/ChestXray-NIHCC) We use the original validation set as test data and split 10% of original training set for validation.
+- [**NIH X-ray.**]( https://nihcc.app.box.com/v/ChestXray-NIHCC) We use the original validation set as test data and split 10% of original training set for validation.
 - [**SIIM.**](https://www.kaggle.com/competitions/siim-acr-pneumothorax-segmentation/data)  We manually split the dataset into training, validation, and test set with 70%/15%/15% ratio.

 ## Pre-training